Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 If your application for Special Consideration was declined, you may ask for the decision to be reviewed.

-To do so you must complete the Special consideration for final examination appeal within five calendar days of the date of the portal notification of the decision, outlining the grounds upon which you are requesting the review and include any additional documentation as appropriate.
+To do so you must complete the Special consideration for final examination appeal within 5 calendar days of the date of the portal notification of the decision, outlining the grounds upon which you are requesting the review and include any additional documentation as appropriate.

-On reviewing the Special Consideration decision, the Head of Student Experience will consider any additional documentation provided.
+On reviewing the Special Consideration decision, the Director Student Experience will consider any additional documentation provided.
 This could include further consultation with your Health Professional so there is no requirement for you to provide medical (clinical) records, nor should Student Health or other Health Professionals be approached about altering a previously provided assessment that has been recorded on a Health Declaration for Special Consideration form.

 Departments will determine an academic outcome, taking into account your previous performance in the paper and/or other papers you have sat.